ethereum/ethereum-org-website/public/content/translatathon/index.md

 ## Dates and timeline

-Here are the important dates for the 2024 translatathon
+Here are the important dates for the 2024 Translatathon

 <DatesAndTimeline />